davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theForest/crevice.md

 {{#if-has-not-flag "theForestSafeCreviceDescending"}}
 _Survival check succeeded_

-Her shoes were not the kind of shoes you would wear for a stroll through the woods, but there she wes, looking for surfaces and rocks she could trust.
+Her shoes were not the kind of shoes you would wear for a stroll through the woods, but there she was, looking for surfaces and rocks she could trust.
 And somehow, she did it.
 {{else}}
 {{#if-has-flag "theForestCreviceFall"}}
 She let herself slide through a steep slope, feeling like a child for a second.
 A child lost in the woods, hunted by shadows, and seriously convinced hypothermia was settling in.